 Revenue Sharing and the Collective Bargaining Agreement

-• Guaranteed Contracts: NBA players enjoy some of the most secure contracts in professional sports, ensuring that even bench players earn substantial salaries.
+Guaranteed Contracts: NBA players also benefit from some of the most secure contracts in pro sports, ensuring even role players can secure multi-million dollar deals.

 Global Expansion: Tapping into New Markets